“How come nobody ever says they were Joe Schmo?”

-Sometimes it works and the majority of time, not so much.
+Sometimes it works and more often than naught, not so much.

-Sir Richard Branson (founder of the Virgin Group, which controls more than 400 companies) thinks it’s a viable option.
+Sir Richard Branson (founder of the Virgin Group, which controls more than 400 companies) thinks FITYMI is a viable option.
 Just get in the door and figure things out as you get going!
 Fact is anytime a “Sir” says something, people tend to listen with a little more interest and I did!
-Here is a 13 second clip of Sir Rick (not to be confused with Slick Rick). https://www.youtube.com/watch?v=zoXhoZjkUVY

-We beat ourselves up because we are not the next Roger Federer, Oprah Winfrey, J.K.
-Rowling, Jeff Bezos, Elon Musk, Ellen DeGeneres or Lionel Ritchie!
-Sure they are all successful but its not like the clouds opened up when they were born and some higher power declared them destined for greatness (Lionel Ritchie is the exception!).
-Somewhere along the way, they woke up believing that it was time to change their approach to how they pursued success.
-They had to get beyond the definition of success and focus on redefining their pathway to success.
-They had to turn their gaze from the trophy and focus on the trials and tribulations that one must endure to get to the trophy.
-They focused on the work with a steely eyed focus on doing what it took to win.
+All successful people work.
+The clouds did not open up when they were born with trumpets resounding and a higher power declaring them great.
+They have talent and they worked.
+They worked really hard and were decisive.
+Somewhere along the way, they changed their approach to how they pursued success.
+They had to get beyond the definition of success and focus on the pathway to success.
+Successful people fall in love with the journey.
+They turn their gaze away from the trophy and turn their focus on the trials and tribulations that one must endure to get to the trophy.

-Like an athlete building muscle memory, when we consistently opt for the “fake it til ya make it” approach you will soon get used to faking it!
-Before you know it…the faking becomes your end goal.
-Your original destination was the express lane but some how you got stuck in the collector lane and you are comfortable there.
+Like an athlete building muscle memory, when you consistently opt for the “fake it til ya make it” approach, you will soon get used to faking it!
+Before you know it…the faking becomes the norm and not the exception.
+Your original destination was the express lane but somehow you got stuck in the collector lane and you are comfortable there.